Geoff Somers: Biography

-Somers has continued his polar journeys, with several notable pioneering firsts.
+Somers continued his polar journeys, with several notable pioneering firsts.
 On 12 December 1995, with world record hot air balloonist Bill Arras, he co-piloted the first hot air balloon flight at Patriot Hills, Antarctica.
 In 1996 he was a guide for the first commercial ski expedition pulling supplies on individual sledges 350 miles to the North Magnetic Pole, in four weeks.
 The expedition pin-pointed the magnetic Pole using modern electronic instruments.
 In 1996/7 with Crispin Day (and Robert Swan for the first 350 miles) Somers kited from the South Geographic Pole 1,000 miles via the Ronne Ice Shelf to the Orville Coast, the first such traverse relying totally on kites and the wind.
 In 1997 Somers ran all the polar training in Resolute Bay, Canada for the McVities Penguin Polar Relay, the first Women's expedition to the North Pole.
 In 1999 he co-guided (with Victor Serov) the second ever commercially organised expedition to the South Pole with clients Fiona and Mike Thornewill, Catherine Hartley, Grahame Murphy, Veijo Merilainen, Steve Peyton, & Justin Speake.
 In 2001 he co-guided a polar training course in Spitsbergen for Pen Hadow's The Polar Travel Company.
 In 2003 he guided Martin Burton on a kite skiing expedition from the South Pole to Hercules Inlet, with Ronny Finsas.
 In 2005 he guided the Numis Polar Challenge Expedition, a four-man team which skied 170 miles to the South Pole in replica clothing and equipment from Captain Scott's 1911-12 Expedition.
 In 2012-13 he guided Henry Evans over the Last Degree to the South Pole as The International Scott Centenary Expedition.

+Somers died on 18 July 2026, aged 76.